evanwills/Arduino_RotaryEncoder/README.md

 Simplifies doing common things with a rotary encoder.

-__NOTE:__ all state for this object is managed externally (except the last reading of the clock pin).
-It is up to the calling code to manage the position of the encoder.
+__NOTE:__ All state for this object is managed externally (except the last reading of the clock pin).
+It is up to the calling code to provide the current absolute position of the encoder.
 The object only provides the relative change in position.

 __`long getPosition( long startPosition[, unsigned int increment = 1] )`__ returns the updated position of the rotary encoder.